 Bideford is both a thriving market town and working port with much to offer visitors to the region.
 Amongst the many buildings and places of interest you will find the historic covered Pannier Market, dating from 1883, which holds a market every Tuesday and Saturday.
 Alongside the history you will find modern shopping amenities, a wide choice of bars and restaurants, entertainment and a tremendous range of visitor attractions for the young and not so young!
 Just up the road is Atlantic Village, a shopping complex selling cut price Designer label goods and fashionable items, outside is a large outdoor children’s adventure play area.

-The traditional fishing village of Appledore is situated on the River Torridge, home to a picturesque harbour the village still maintains its links with shipbuilding within the privately owned Appledore Shipyards.
+The traditional fishing village of Appledore is situated on the River Torridge, home to a picturesque harbour.
 Alongside the cobbled streets and quaint fishermen’s cottages there is a community of artists with galleries of local art and crafts and the village’s past is reflected by the location here of the North Devon Maritime Museum.

 River cruises can be taken from the Quay where there is also a summer ferry across the estuary to Instow, which boasts a thriving yacht club and a long stretch of sandy beach.